cloud-zhao/Roe/README.md

-# myhadoop_monitor
+# Roe
-Perl monitor hadoop in all directions;
+Perl ssh monitor in all directions and control manager linuxlike system;